The PDFI_SS Electric Field Inversion Software: Test Programs Using the PDFI SS Software

 In the course of writing the PDFI\_SS library, it was necessary to develop a series of test programs to detect bugs accidentally introduced into PDFI\_SS subroutines from code revisions, and to test new capabilities as they are being developed.
 Output from the test programs can then be examined to see whether the results make sense.
 The test programs are contained within the \texttt{test-programs} folder of the \texttt{fortran} folder of the PDFI\_SS distribution.

 Most of the test programs need to read in binary data from input files, and write out the binary results.
 All of this input/output data (except for the Python test) are assumed to be written using the Simple Data Format (\texttt{sdf}) format that was introduced in \S \ref{sec:idl}.
 The names of the needed input files are provided in the document \texttt{README.txt} contained in the \texttt{test-programs} sub-folder.
-Copies of the needed input files can be obtained from \url{http://cgem.ssl.berkeley.edu/~fisher/public/data/test_data_pdfi_ss/}.
+Copies of the needed input files can be obtained from \url{http://cgem.ssl.berkeley.edu/~fisher/public/data/test_data_pdfi_ss/}, also available as a dataset on Zenodo \citep{Fisher2020}.
+The test programs (aside from the python test) assume that the input files are located in the \texttt{test-programs} folder mentioned above.
+For the python linking test, the input files are assumed to be placed into the \texttt{python-linking} folder within \texttt{test-programs}.
 We have typically analyzed the output from the test programs using an IDL session, in which we read in all the contents of the output file written by the test program.
 If all of the IDL procedures from the \texttt{sdf} distribution are in your IDL path, this command is very simple:\\ \texttt{sdf\_read\_varlist, 'outputfile'}, where \texttt{outputfile} is the filename created by the test program.
 Then typing ``help'' in the IDL session will display all of the variables and arrays that were written out.
 These results can then be studied and analyzed in IDL.

 Next, we provide the names of the test programs and their purpose, and then will describe how to compile the test programs.
 A detailed description of each test program will then be provided in subsections of this section.